 - Tax benefits are an incredible perk to real estate investing.
 You can deduct the entire mortgage interest payment from the income.
 You can also write off (deduct from your taxes) capital gains, cost of repairs, cost of maintenance, legal fees, utilities, travel costs associated with the property, and you can even deduct the gas used to travel to and from the property.

-- Monthly/quarterly distributions means that you get paid several times per year, in addition to the big payday when you sell the property.
+- Monthly/quarterly distributions mean that you get paid several times per year, in addition to the big payday when you sell the property.

 - Cashflow is one of my favorites and honestly the holy grail of real estate.
 Everyone says “cash is king”, but they are missing a key ingredient: time.
-The amount of cash over a certain period of time aka cashflow is the real magic.
-For example, $100,000 dollars sounds amazing until you hear that it’s over a period of 50 years, however the same $100,000 sounds a lot sweeter when it’s received over a period one month.
-Remember cash isn’t king, cashflow is king!
-And real estate is one of the best investments to receive a consistent cashflow.
+The amount of cash over a certain period of time aka cash flow is the real magic.
+For example, $100,000 dollars sounds amazing until you hear that it’s over a period of 50 years, however, the same $100,000 sounds a lot sweeter when it’s received over a period of one month.
+Remember cash isn’t king, cash flow is king!
+And real estate is one of the best investments to receive a consistent cash flow.

 - 1031 exchange is an advanced technique used by real estate investors to sell a property and not pay any capital gains taxes (or “defer”) as long as 100% of the proceeds goes into the purchase of a similar type of real estate within a given time frame.
 Imagine getting taxed on a $10,000,000 (25-40% purchase) versus having the option to keep an extra $3,000,000 in the pocket.
 I’m not sure about you, but I know which option I’m taking every time I have the chance.